Critical levels and Jacobi fields in a complex of cycles: Sublevel Projections

-In order to be able to compare different overlap functions, it was necessary to make a choice about representative of homotopy classes of multicurves.
-Unfortunately, this choice precludes the possibility of putting all the multicurves $\left\{\gamma_i\right\}$ in general and minimal position.
-It was also necessary to assume that the endpoints of the path were in general and minimal position, because otherwise the overlap function is not a meaningful concept.
-For this reason, the number and type of critical levels are not additive over subpaths.\\

-\textbf{Properties of Sublevel Projections}.
-Consider the finite number of sublevel projections of the form $\Pi_{i}:=\Pi_{l_{i}}^{l_{i+1}}(\gamma_{1},\gamma_{n})$, where $l_{i}$ and $l_{i+1}$ are consecutive critical levels.
-It will be seen in the next section that there is almost no choice in how to construct tight paths between $\gamma_{l_{i+1}}$ and $\gamma_{l_{i+1}}$; the number of degrees of freedom for constructing tight geodesics is at a minimum.
+\textbf{Distance Formula}.
+Consider the finite number of sublevel projections of the form $\Pi_{i}:=\Pi_{l_{i}}^{l_{i+1}}(m_{1},m_{2})$, where $l_{i}$ and $l_{i+1}$ are critical levels.
 Any collection of surgeries performed on the multicurve $\gamma_i$ to construct a multicurve $\gamma_{i+1}$ with $d(\gamma_{i+1},\gamma_{n})=d(\gamma_{i},\gamma_{n})-1$ necessarily decreases the distance between $\gamma_i$ and $\gamma_n$ in one of the sublevel projections $\Pi_i$.
 A distance formula analogous to the distance formula from \cite{MasurandMinskyII}, with a uniform bound on the number of sublevel projections follows immediately from the construction and Corollary \ref{j}.
-In this way, families of tight paths in $\mathcal{HS}(S,\alpha)$ are even more rigidly controlled by the sublevel projections of their endpoints than is the case in the marking graph for hierarchy paths under subsurface projections, \cite{MasurandMinskyII}.
+In this way, families of tight paths in $\mathcal{C}(S,\alpha)$ are even more rigidly controlled by the sublevel projections of their endpoints than is the case in the marking graph for hierarchy paths under subsurface projections, \cite{MasurandMinskyII}.